lfrestrepog/if-docs/docs/reference/plugins.md

-# Model Plugins
+# Plugins

 The Impact Framework includes just one builtin model (`time-sync`).
 All other models are external plugins that have to be installed before they can be run in an IF pipeline.
 Anyone can create and install a new model plugin.
-As long as the mdoel conforms to the expected interface, IF can run it.
+As long as the model conforms to the expected interface, IF can run it.

 There are two repositories that were created by the IF core team.
 The `if-models` repository contains the "core" set of models that IF developers will maintain and support.
 We also provide a second repository of `if-unofficial` models that are mainly re-implementations of existing third party models or code that we expect community members to maintain independently of the IF core team.